Table of Contents

 Durability is a key feature with the KeyLab MKII.
 This is also something that Arturia has excelled at for years.
 Their keyboards always feel well put together.

 The one negative thing to mention for serious producers is that there’s no built-in arpeggiator.
-Definitely should’ve been added in my opinion.
+It definitely should’ve been added in my opinion.

 Overall, easily one of the better options for Reaper.
 Also, just a great controller all around for producers.

-When it comes to the best keyboard Reaper there’s a lot to consider.
+When it comes to the best MIDI keyboards for Reaper there’s a lot to consider.
 Once you have your price down, you will be able to decide which options look the best.

 Do you have any experience with Reaper?
 What kind of controller setup are you running?